dereuromark/cakephp-tinyauth/docs/Authorization.md

 allowUser|bool|True will give authenticated users access to all resources except those using the `adminPrefix` adminPrefix|string|Name of the prefix used for admin pages.
-Defaults to admin. autoClearCache|bool|True will generate a new ACL cache file every time. aclFilePath|string|Full path to the acl.ini.
+Defaults to admin. autoClearCache|bool|True will generate a new ACL cache file every time. aclFilePath|string|Full path to the auth_acl.ini.
 Can also be an array of multiple paths.
 Defaults to `ROOT .
 DS . 'config' .
 DS`. aclFile|string|Name of the INI file.
-Defaults to `acl.ini`. includeAuthentication|bool|Set to true to include public auth access into hasAccess() checks.
+Defaults to `auth_acl.ini`. includeAuthentication|bool|Set to true to include public auth access into hasAccess() checks.
 Note, that this requires Configure configuration.

 ## AuthUserComponent